SPerrott22/lets-hangout/README.md

 ### How to Turn on the App

+Open Docker Desktop or whichever installation of Docker you're using

 `docker-compose up`

 Open the frontend at http://localhost:5173

 Open the backend at http://localhost:4000
+ - Pontential backend issue for Windows users:
+       - if the backend doesn't show at http://localhost:4000, look through the `docker-compose up` output for the following error:
+             - `api_c   | exec ./entrypoint.sh: no such file or directory`
+       - if you see this error, run `git diff HEAD` in your repository. if the output shows that there has been a `^M` character appended to every line of every file, then this is where the issue is stemming from
+       - you can run `git reset --hard` to reset the working files to the latest commit (note: if you have made any other changes to the working files, you will lose them)
+       - (tentative) git cloning and working exclusively under WSL may prevent this issue from happenining in the future

 Access the PostgreSQL at port 5432 on Host 127.0.0.1